-The thing is that when you do something and your heart is not in it, you are in disservice of the organization or team and a disservice to yourself, because you are not contributing from a generous place.
+The thing is that when you do something and your heart is not in it, you are in disservice of the organization, team, or person and a disservice to yourself, because you are not contributing from a generous place.
 You may think you are helping them by sticking around, but are really sabotaging their goals, as well as filling up the space that someone else would be an excellent fit for and who needs and wants (and will appreciate) the opportunity to contribute to them.

 Winners only quit when they win.